 As I said before you can use the PDF as the entirety of the page’s content.
 You might ask yourself, why would I want an entire page to be a PDF?
 Well, the main feature of PDFs is that they do not compromise the content regardless of which system they are opened with.

 By embedding PDFs on your website visitors will not need to download the file unless they want to.
 The last, but possibly most important reason is when the PDF opens in another tab, most visitors will not return to your website, which is a problem that is solved by adding a PDF viewer.

 How to Include a PDF Viewer in WordPress

-Today I will demonstrate how to add a PDF viewer in WordPress using the PDF Embedder plugin.
-The plugin is very popular with over 100,000 active installs.
-There is a premium version that unlocks features like being able to download the PDF file, clickable hyperlinks inside the PDF, a download tracker, mobile friendly options, and security enhancements.
+The PDF Embedder plugin is very popular with over 300,000 active installs.
+There is a premium version that unlocks features like being able to download the PDF file, clickable hyperlinks inside the PDF, a download tracker, mobile-friendly options, and security enhancements.

-Let’s start off by clicking on Plugins and selecting the Add New option on the left-hand admin panel.
+Let’s start by clicking on Plugins and selecting the Add New option on the left-hand admin panel.